kivikakk/lottia-notes/content/posts/0001-hdl-toolchain-source.md

 in preference to (and sometimes instead of) instructing on how to build.

-I've done this process three times recently while rejigging my development environments, so I'm describing it for posterity.
+I've done this process three times recently while rejigging my development environments, so I'm describing it for posterity/others.

 [requirements]: https://github.com/charlottia/sh1107/tree/aeb1c3f77d3226760755331624dd7920779cc2b7#requirements
 [OSS CAD Suite]: https://github.com/YosysHQ/oss-cad-suite-build